bgekhtman/Agility-APIProtection-2018/docs/class2/module4/module4.rst

 Parameters enforcement in API calls
 =========================================

 In this module you will examine security enforcement controls in regards to parameter values of API.
+If you are using prebuilt objects proceed to `policy validation. <#validation>`__  Keep in mind, you will have to use objects with **prebuilt** suffix.

 Examine unprotected API environment
 -----------------------------------